Wednesday, October 9, 2024

 March 11, 1954: Ed apologizes for not writing sooner, but he has been busy working on a script for director-producer Ron Ormond.
 Ed says that Ormond will use a photo of Bela in his upcoming book.
 Ed brings up the "collars" from the previous letter and says that "no one" has paid for them yet. ("Let's not mention it until we get a bill.")
 Ed is also happy that Bela's Vegas show is continuing, even though the actor is complaining of exhaustion.
 Ed assures Bela that he is universally known and loved, and his success at the Silver Slipper proves it.
 He then mentions he is enclosing a bill for the publicity pictures.

 Ed says that the movie deals he is making on Bela's behalf are "only yours and my business," meaning that Bela should not discuss them with agent Lou Sherrill.
 He also says that he has done right by Bela and that Bela will do likewise if Ed ever needs a favor.
 Alex Gordon is being evasive about why he didn't get an apartment with Bela, but Ed doesn't want to start an argument over it.
 According to Ed, his next project with Bela will be The Vampire's Tomb aka The Vampire.
 Ford Beebe will direct it.
-Ed is confident that he can work the filming into Bela's work schedule, even allowing some days for rest.
+Ed is confident that he can work the filming into Bela's schedule, even allowing some days for rest.

 The fabulous Silver Slipper.